open2b/scriggo-site/scriggofile.md

 A Scriggofile is a text file with a specific format used by the `scriggo` command.
-The `scriggo` command uses the instructions in a Scriggofile to create an interpreter or to generate a package loader to use in an existing application.
+The `scriggo` command uses the instructions in a Scriggofile to create an interpreter or to generate an importer to use in an existing application.

 A Scriggofile defines which packages a program, script or template can import, what exported declarations in a package can be imported and so on.